EPN-V2

 Master’s Program in Behavioral Science

 The program aims to give students a comprehensive overview of the science of behavior analysis.
 The study consists of courses designed to provide general knowledge of the conceptual framework and philosophy of behavior analysis and complementary fields.
-The program has a 70 ECTS compulsory course package, with 20 ECTS elective courses (two courses each worth 10 ECTS) and a master’s thesis worth 30 ECTS.
+The program has a 80 ECTS compulsory course package, a 10 ECTS elective course and a master’s thesis worth 30 ECTS.
 The concepts of behavior analysis are generic, and not exclusively relevant for specific target groups or populations.
 Behavioral interventions in such diverse fields as behavioral economics, concept formation and complex human behavior, teaching special needs-students, organizational behavior management, clinical behavioral treatment, and behavioral safety and risk management provide practical applications of behavioral principles.
 These topics are included in elective courses to demonstrate the value of the behavioral approach.
 The theoretical grounding and practical applications provide a strong knowledge base for students to write their thesis, that usually describes the design, implementation, and evaluation of an intervention conducted under the time constraints and practical considerations of a one-semester workload.
 Except for two compulsory seminars in research ethics, there is no attendance required.
 However, this is a demanding and exacting program, and students are advised to follow lectures and to participate in a research or lab group preparation of their thesis.

 Career opportunities and post-graduate studies